 See complete degree requirements and a listing of courses in the Graduate Bulletin (PDF).

-For your required supervised practicum experiences, you will work in a variety of clinical, educational and community settings where art therapists work.
+For your required supervised practicum and internship experiences, you will work in a variety of clinical, educational and community settings where art therapists and counselors work.
 These settings include, but are not limited to, psychiatric and residential treatment facilities, medical art therapy clinics, alternative schools, domestic violence shelters, skilled nursing care centers, alcohol/substance abuse treatment centers, community arts programs, correctional facilities and veteran’s hospitals.